 ENVIRONMENTAL BENEFITS

-Nanotechnology also offers environmental benefits by contributing to more sustainatble asphalt production and usage.
+Nanotechnology also offers environmental benefits by contributing to more sustainable asphalt production and usage.

-The use of nanomaterials can lower the required temperature for asphalt mixing and compaction, reducing energy consumption and greenhouse gas emissions Additionally.
+The use of nanomaterials can lower the required temperature for asphalt mixing and compaction, reducing energy consumption and greenhouse gas emissions.

 HOW NANOTECHNOLOGY WORKS?